OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/creators.md

 This is a page introducing the creators of this material.

 ## Anniina Sallinen

-Anniina is Master of Science from University of Helsinki and has been studying algorithms and machine learning in her master's studies.
-She is currently working as Data Engineer in Solita.
+Anniina is Master of Science from University of Helsinki and has been studying algorithms and machine learning in her master’s studies.
+She’s been working in IT since 2014, first as software programmer and now as data engineer.

 [<i class="fab fa-twitter-square fa-2x"></i>](https://twitter.com/annisalli)
 [<i class="fab fa-linkedin fa-2x"></i>](https://www.linkedin.com/in/asallinen/)